-An Equality Impact Assessment for waiting restrictions has been undertaken and is attached as Appendix 2 to this report.
+An Equality Impact Assessment for loading and waiting restrictions has been undertaken and is attached as Appendix 2 to this report.
 This identifies positive potential impacts: these relate to improved accessibility for people who currently experience difficultly negotiating footways and crossing the road.

-Actions are specified to reduce the potential negative impact relating to access arrangements during construction work.
+Actions are specified to reduce the potential negative impacts relating to access arrangements during construction work and parking for blue badge holders.